Meet Our Teaching Fellows

 Michael graduated from Emory University in Atlanta several years ago.
-He subsequently taught history at his alma mater, San Francisco Day School, and served as a Breakthrough Instructional Coach during the summers of 2016 and 2017.
-He recently joined Breakthrough’s full-time staff as our Director of Curriculum and Instruction for three years before moving into his current role at Marin Country Day School.
+He subsequently taught history at his alma mater, SF Day School, and served as a Breakthrough Instructional Coach during the summers of 2016 and 2017.
+Michael served as Breakthrough’s Director of Curriculum and Instruction for three years before moving into his current role at Marin Country Day School.

 Growing up in Foster City, outside of San Francisco, Alyssa wanted to be a performer.
 But that changed as she became aware of the inequities at her large public high school and got a taste of the classroom, as a teacher’s aide in a dance class.
 “Those experiences really pushed me in a direction of education and made me feel like I needed to be on the ground teaching students, where I could make the biggest impact.”

 Alyssa attended Northwestern University, majoring in Education and Social Policy with a concentration in Human Development and Psychological Services.
 Her sophomore year, she learned about Breakthrough from a classmate who had participated in the program as a middle and high school student.
 She was accepted to our residency and taught sixth and seventh grade math as a Teaching Fellow in the summers of 2013 and 2014.
 She also served as an advisor, taught elective classes, and chaired the Celebration committee.
 The experience was challenging: Teaching Fellows put in extremely long days and have an enormous amount of responsibility.
 But her Breakthrough summers were also a true learning opportunity and a formative experience for Alyssa as she set out on her chosen career path.